-8.9 Who is responsible for making the notification and are there any filing fees?
+3.10 Who is responsible for making the notification and are there any filing fees?

-Notification of a full merger must be jointly made by all the companies directly involved in the merger.
+Notification of a full merger must be jointly made by the merging companies.
 In case of acquisition of control over one or more undertakings, the notification must be filed by the undertakings (or persons) acquiring control.
 Joint notifications must be presented by a common representative empowered to send and receive documents on behalf of all the notifying parties.

-According to the Competition Act and to Regulation 1/E/2003, the appraisal of concentrations by the Authority is subject to the payment of a fee by the notifying parties, without which the notification is not considered effective.
-The fee is proportional to the aggregate turnover of the parties in the year preceding the operation.
+According to the Competition Act and to Regulation 1/E/2003, the effectiveness of the notification is dependent on the payment of a fee by the notifying parties, which is proportional to the aggregate turnover of the parties in the year preceding the operation.
 The base fee is:

-- €7,500 if the aggregate turnover is below or equal to €150 million; - ii) €15,000 if the turnover is more than €150 million and below or equal to €300 million; and - iii) €25,000 if the turnover is more than €300 million.
+- €7,500 if the aggregate turnover is below or equal to €150 million; - €15,000 if the turnover is more than €150 million and below or equal to €300 million; and - iii) €25,000 if the turnover is more than €300 million.